-Let me preface this wee tutorial with a disclaimer: I ain’t claiming to be no painting expert.
-So please bear that in mind before you send me an email asking a question about a painting project.
-Generally, I will answer you with: I don’t know.
+Let me preface this wee tutorial with a disclaimer: I’m no painting expert.
 I am very good at researching crap on the interweb.
 I am also very good at asking questions at my local Benjamin Moore store.
 I am not afraid to try new things – you shouldn’t be either.
 However, should you ruin a piece of your furniture whilst attempting to distress/antique it… well, I’m not taking responsibility.
-Sand ‘er down and try something else.
-For heaven’s sake, I cannot manage you and the Cat Farm.
 When in doubt, check with someone who is an expert.

 Here’s the before: cat pee yellow, pre-fab tables from Home Sense – aka new master bedroom bedside tables.

 Here’s the after: drying in the craft room.